 The safety and efficacy of hyperpigmentation and dark spot treatments depend on their active ingredients.
 Below are our dermatologist-approved ingredients for treating hyperpigmentation in black skin.
 These ingredients can be used individually but can be more effective and less irritating when combined with other anti-inflammatory ingredients.

-- Arbutin: is a naturally occurring plant-derived compound in the leaves of several different plant species, including barberry, blueberry, cranberry, and pear trees.
-The arbutin molecule is very similar to the hydroquinone molecule with an attached sugar molecule.
+- Arbutin: is a naturally occurring plant-derived compound in the leaves of several plant species, including barberry, blueberry, cranberry, and pear trees.
+The arbutin molecule is similar to the hydroquinone molecule with an attached sugar molecule.
 Arbutin reduces melanin's excessive production in dark spots by inhibiting tyrosinase.
 It helps reduce the overproduction of melanin while keeping the melanocytes unharmed.
 Combined with other wild berry extracts, a retinoid, alpha-hydroxy acid, and antioxidants, it is arguably the most effective hydroquinone-free anti-dark spots ingredient.

 - Aloe Vera Leaf Extract: has soothing and antioxidant properties and hydrates your skin.